 Surface repairs assume that the basic structure of the area to be repaired is sound and treatment is required only to stop wood deterioration or to fill areas where some wood is missing.
 It’s important to be sure that the structure is sound before repairing the surface.
 Deteriorated wood on the surface can mean that there are more serious problems underneath.
 On planking and cabin sides the deterioration may have gotten to the frames underneath, and this must be evaluated in advance.
 The structural repairs must be made first, and then the surface can be attended to.
 Fastenings (nails, screws, bolts) should be checked for soundness and replaced if necessary.

-CPES™ is the premium product for use in surface repairs.
+A penetrating epoxy is the premium product for use in surface repairs.
 It will harden soft wood, assuming that the fibers are all in place it maybe all you need, although several coatings to the deteriorated area are sometimes required.
 The S-1™ is always recommended on deteriorated wood before using a thicker epoxy to fill in any missing wood.
 The S-1™ Penetrating Epoxy is often freely used on fastening holes to restore the wood.
 On window/port framing it can be a valuable means to harden the wood and prevent further deterioration.